 Reports of whale entanglements in fishing gear have steadily increased in US West Coast waters, with Dungeness crab fishing gear implicated in many entanglements.
-The third straight record-breaking year occurred in 2016, with deaths of federally protected humpback, gray and blue whales off the coasts of California, Oregon and Washington.
-In response, managers, researchers, fishermen, and the environmental community in Oregon are concerned about this situation because whale entanglements threaten both whale populations and the stability of the crab fishery and coastal communities.
-Hence, the Oregon Whale Entanglement Working Group (OWEWG) formed in 2017, tasked with developing options to reduce entanglement risk.
+Managers, researchers, fishermen, and the environmental community in Oregon are concerned about this situation because whale entanglements threaten both whale populations and the stability of the crab fishery and coastal communities.
+The third straight record-breaking year of entanglements occurred in 2016, with deaths of federally protected humpback, gray and blue whales off the coasts of California, Oregon and Washington.
+The Oregon Whale Entanglement Working Group (OWEWG) formed in 2017, tasked with developing options to reduce entanglement risk.
 The group members identified that a lack of information and understanding of whale distribution in Oregon waters was a significant knowledge gap of high priority.
-We just do not know enough about where whales spend time in Oregon waters to help protect them.

 We are conducting surveys for whales aboard USCG helicopters to increase our understanding of whale distribution and habitat use patterns in Oregon waters.
 We will use these data to assess entanglement risk with fishing gear to inform management decisions.